Visualization for Human-Centered AI Tools

 \paragraph{Design Insights.}

 We outline insights drawn from HaLLMark:

-\begin{itemize} \item \textit{Simple visualization design} \marghl{\circled[fill=OliveDrab,draw=OliveDrab!33,line width=1mm,text=white]{i2}} can satisfy an HCAI tool's capabilities as well as address human concerns needed for it to be effective.
+\begin{itemize} \item \textit{Simple visualization design} \marghl{\colorcirc{i2}{OliveDrab}} can satisfy an HCAI tool's capabilities as well as address human concerns needed for it to be effective.
 The visualization design in HaLLMark is very simple compared to typical visual analytics dashboards containing multiple views; a linear timeline with colored and grey rectangles.
 However, this simple visual design is enough to amplify creative writing as well as address several human concerns.

-\item\textit{Multiple human concerns} \marghl{\circled[fill=FireBrick,draw=FireBrick!33,line width=1mm,text=white]{i3}} can be addressed through careful visualization design.
+\item\textit{Multiple human concerns} \marghl{\colorcirc{i3}{FireBrick}} can be addressed through careful visualization design.
 A single provenance visualization improves users' agency, transparency, accountability, and ownership needs.
 Thus, researchers should aim to design features that address multiple concerns (although we acknowledge that not all concerns can or should be addressed in a single tool).

 \end{itemize}